Frequently Asked Questions

 What is the goal of the program?

-The goal of the program is to enhance exceptional cross-disciplinary research strengths at the University of Illinois and expand collaborations to build cultures of research that address structures of racism and injustice.
+The goal of the program is to leverage and enhance exceptional cross-disciplinary research strengths and expand collaborations to build cultures of research and scholarship that address system bias and social injustice and make change.

 Why were these research focus areas chosen?